tannie/LudoWebsite/pages/registration.rst

 Day Visitors
 ============

-We sell tickets online via the EventIM platform.
+We will start selling day tickets online closer to the event.
 If necessary, you can also pay in cash at the door.

 Links coming soon!